 Inside the Life of a Young Foreign Service Officer

-It was after this time that Josh finally came back to the State Department.
+It was at this time that Josh finally came back to the State Department.

-“The State Department also does a very good job of acclimating entry level officers,” says Josh. ” They offer in-depth training on the department and how to navigate a career as a foreign service officer.
+“The State Department also does a very good job of acclimating entry-level foreign service officers,” says Josh. ” They offer in-depth training on the department and how to navigate a career as a foreign service officer.
 It is something they have refined over decades of time.
 They also make it possible for families to travel together.”